Causal Fermion Systems 2025

 • Topic 1: Spacetime structures: classical and quantum

-• Topic 2: The measurement problem and collapse
+• Topic 2: Cosmology and particle physics

 • Topic 3: Quantum field theory, quantum information and beyond